projectacrn/acrn-hypervisor/doc/getting-started/apl-nuc.rst

       * org.clearlinux.iot-lts2018-sos.4.19.71-89

 #.
-Reboot and wait until boot menu is displayed, as shown below:
+Reboot and wait until the boot menu is displayed, as shown below:

    .. code-block:: console
       :emphasize-lines: 1